 When a doctor suspects a patient may have Cushing’s syndrome they will do one of several possible screening tests.
 If the screening test indicates the patient may have Cushing’s syndrome, other tests will be carried out.

-There are several reasons, such as drugs, anxiety and obesity, why the test may not be entirely reliable and the doctor need to carry out further tests.
-If a screening test is positive further tests are carried out to determine the cause of the Cushing’s syndrome.
+There are several reasons, such as drugs, anxiety and obesity, why the test may not be entirely reliable and the doctor may need to carry out further tests.
+If a screening test is positive further tests are carried out to determine the cause of Cushing’s syndrome.

 Further tests to determine the cause of Cushing’s Syndrome